QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    After the next boot, the VM will start in seamless mode.
 If Windows is used in a TemplateVM / AppVM combination, this registry fix has to be applied to the TemplateVM, as the ``HKLM`` registry key belongs to the template-based part of the registry.

+   **Windows 10 and 11:**  If the experimental graphics driver is installed and enabled by setting the ``qvm-features`` parameter ``gui`` to 1, seamless mode can be enabled and will stay enabled even after reboot of the qube.

 Xen PV drivers and Qubes Windows Tools
 --------------------------------------